GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 This tutorial demonstrates the real-time speech-to-text transcribing and translation features of the [Cloud Media Translation API](https://cloud.google.com/media-translation).

-In this tutorial, you see how to overlay translations as subtitles over a live video feed, using a video mixer and a luma keyer.
-The translated dialog can be projected onto surfaces as live subtitles using a  projector, in effect creating [augmented reality (AR)](https://en.wikipedia.org/wiki/Augmented_reality) translations.
+In this tutorial, you learn how to overlay translations as subtitles over a live video feed, using a video mixer and a luma keyer.
+The translated dialogue can be projected onto surfaces as live subtitles using a projector, in effect creating [augmented reality (AR)](https://en.wikipedia.org/wiki/Augmented_reality) translations.

 This tutorial uses the [pygame](https://www.pygame.org/wiki/about) library to control the HDMI output of a [Raspberry Pi](https://www.raspberrypi.org/)